Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance

 \section{Acknowledgment}

-The authors would like to thank Nirshal Chandra Sekar and Adam Imdieke for their assistance with the experiments, and Zachary Chavis for his advice on the visual presentation of this work.
-We also acknowledge the members of the Robotics: Perception and Manipulation Lab for their support, and the Minnesota Robotics Institute for providing the experimental facilities.
+The authors would like to thank Nirshal Chandra Sekar and Adam Imdieke for their assistance with the experiments, and Zachary Chavis for his advice on the visual presentation.
+We also acknowledge the members of the Robotics: Perception and Manipulation Lab for their support, and the Minnesota Robotics Institute for providing seed funding the experimental facilities.